How to Create a Nonprofit Work Plan

 What resources are needed?

 Work plans require that a job be broken down into smaller tasks.
 For example, the three objectives can be split into even smaller tasks.
-The objective to complete three grant proposals can be divided into the individual steps for writing a grant:

 Be aware that you can take the creation of a work plan to the point of absurdity.
 Don’t make work plans so detailed and specific that writing the plan takes more time than doing the work that the plan specifies.